 Customize content filter labels

-You can customize the default filter label texts from the Dashboard by going to Customize > Texts, then select Search under Assistant.
+You can customize the default filter label texts from the Portal by going to Customize > Texts, then select Search under Assistant.

-Enable an external help link that will appear if the user receives zero results for their search.
+To provide users with additional support or resources, enable an external help link that displays automatically if they receive zero results for their search.
 This link can direct them to either an external documentation page or to their managers via a "mailto:"